 In our quest to spot grizzly bears in the wild, we found ourselves on this route multiple times.
 Mammoth hot springs consist of a series of hot springs with calcium carbonate deposits on hills.
 This magical area features high on every Yellowstone traveler’s wishlist and gets very crowded during the day.
 Minutes outside of the hot springs is the route to Lamar, a dense valley covered with trees, plateaus, and slopes.
 Roosevelt Lodge is the starting point of the valley.
 We thought the drive to this lodge was particularly enchanting and spotted elks, bison, and deer amidst rolling hills.
 Tip: Make sure you stop for brunch or lunch at Roosevelt Lodge.
 The Blacktail plateau detour is also located right before the lodge.

 5. Lamar Valley

 Lamar Valley is the grand finale in Yellowstone National Park.
 It doesn’t get more breathtaking than this far-flung expanse.
 We began our drive from Mammoth Hot Springs before sunrise and were welcomed by a sheath of misty clouds floating above this panorama.

 While that made wildlife spotting tricky, the sheer aura of this landscape bowled us over.

 Ready to include Yellowstone National Park in your travel goals?
+Let us know your picks for scenic drives in Yellowstone National Park.
 Pin this post, or check out our other Yellowstone posts: